 While I didn’t go hungry, I found the food to be average at best.
 I mostly stuck to fresh fruit and omelets in the mornings and salads in the afternoons.
 There were also to-go boxes available, which I thought was a nice touch.

 Luckily, there were some other, and slightly better, options.
 For instance, a popular lunch spot was the Jerk Hut by the main pool, which served freshly grilled jerk pork, jerk chicken and festival, which is a deep-fried bread.

 I also enjoyed my meal at the outdoor restaurant Mangoes.
 Although the presentation left a bit to be desired, my fish sandwich hit the spot and I had a great view overlooking the beach.

 Another solid lunch option was the beachfront pizza joint Moonstone.
 While it was nowhere near the best pizza I’ve had, it did the trick and offered a great view.

 For dinner, there were several a la carte options in addition to the buffet.
-Although reservations were required, as a solo traveller, I was still able to walk in and get a spot.
+Although reservations were required, as a solo traveler, I was still able to walk in and get a spot.